Roseanne defends Valerie Jarrett tweet on YouTube

-CHICAGO --Another inflammatory post from Roseanne Barr about former Obama adviser Valerie Jarrett and this time it's on video.
+CHICAGO --There is another inflammatory post from Roseanne Barr about former Obama adviser Valerie Jarrett, and this time it's on video.

-The controversial comedian released a vulgarity laced rant on her YouTube channel Friday morning.
+The controversial comedian released a vulgarity-laced rant on her YouTube channel Friday morning.

-It's hard to describe the video as anything less than shocking for its content and also for the simple fact that she posted it after previously apologizing for her racist tweet about Valerie Jarrett.

 "I'm trying to talk about Iran, I'm trying to talk about Valerie Jarrett and the Iran deal," Roseanne Barr says in the YouTube video.